taniiiabeliaeva/TU_ML_Deep_Learning/README.md

-# Next-word prediction (Language Modelling) using Deep Learning
+# Text Generation Project

-This repository contains the implementation of a Next-word prediction project using LSTM, Transforme machine learning models
+This repository contains the implementation of a text generation project using LSTM, Transforme machine learning models for next-word prediction.
+Follow the instructions below to set up your environment, install dependencies, and run the project.

 ## Setup Instructions